-Looking into 2022, we will continue to sell the projects as mentioned above, as well as proactively promoting urban renewal projects in Bihu Section in Neihu District, Anhe Road and Rui'an Street in Da'an District, as well as prime locations in Taipei City and New Taipei City.
+Looking into 2023, we will continue to sell the projects as mentioned above, as well as proactively promoting urban renewal projects in Bihu Section in Neihu District, Anhe Road and Rui'an Street in Da'an District, as well as prime locations in Taipei City and New Taipei City.
+The urban renewal project in the Bihu Section in Neihu District has been approved by the City Government of Taipei and the building demolition permit has been obtained, so the demolition work will be carried out within this year as planned.